Youth Social Prescribing Program

 We are located across 57 sites in Queensland.

-Ashmore, Beaudesert, Beenleigh, Blackwater, Boonah, Bowen, Bundaberg, Burdekin, Cairns, Caloundra, Carindale, Chinchilla, Cooktown, Crestmead, Dalby, Deception Bay, Emerald, Edmonton, Fernvale, Fortitude Valley, Gladstone, Gold Coast, Goondiwindi, Hervey Bay, Hills District, Inala, Innisfail, Ipswich, Laidley, Lang Park, Logan, Mackay, Maranoa, Mareeba, Mossman, Mt Gravatt, Mt Isa, Napranum, Nerang, Palm Beach, Palm Island, Pine Rivers, Redbank, Redcliffe, Redlands, Rockhampton, Sandgate, Stanthorpe, Sunshine Coast, Tara, Toowoomba, Townsville, Warwick, Whitsundays, Woorabinda, Yarrabah, Zillmere
+Ashmore, Beaudesert, Beenleigh, Blackwater, Boonah, Bowen, Bundaberg, Burdekin, Caboolture, Charters Towers, Caloundra, Carindale, Chinchilla, Cooktown, Crestmead, Dalby, Deception Bay, Emerald, Edmonton, Fernvale, Fortitude Valley, Gladstone, Gold Coast, Goondiwindi, Hervey Bay, Hills District, Inala, Innisfail, Ipswich, Laidley, Lang Park, Logan, Mackay, Maranoa, Mareeba, Mossman, Mt Gravatt, Mt Isa, Napranum, Nerang, Palm Island, Pine Rivers, Redcliffe, Redlands, Rockhampton, Sandgate, South Burnett, Stanthorpe, Sunshine Coast, Tara, Toowoomba, Townsville, Warwick, Whitsundays, Woorabinda, Yarrabah, Zillmere

 • “It is so rewarding to give back and I have met some amazing people both staff and young people.”